joebew42/joebew42.github.io/_posts/2020-11-03-essence-and-learning-in-code.markdown

 - [Mars Rover Kata](https://kata-log.rocks/mars-rover-kata)
 - [Unusual Spending Kata](https://kata-log.rocks/unusual-spending-kata)

-I wanted to understand how does it feel when a strategy like this is applied while writing code, what are the outcomes and that's why I am writing this blog; To summarize and share my experience with you.
+I wanted to understand how does it feel to apply this strategy when coding and what are the outcomes.
+That's why I am writing this blog, to summarize and share my experience with you.

 ### Poker Hands Kata